timklapdor/csulx/_strategies/Welcome-Videos.md

 To create a welcome video there is a wide variety of tools available, many of them CSU supported technologies:

 * CSU Replay/Personal Capture (Echo360) - Useful when you wish to capture both yourself as a ‘talking head’ in conjunction with what you are presenting.
 Of course this software provides options such as voice capture with screen only.
-A useful tool because the start to finish process can be handled from your desktop;it’s a CSU supported technology and provides ease of insertion into your subject space within interact2
+A useful tool because the start to finish process can be handled from your desktop and it’s a CSU supported technology that provides ease of insertion into your subject space within interact2
 * Adobe Connect - Used primarily within CSU as a meeting tool, but does provide a screenshare and recording functionality-particularly useful if you intend on providing a recording of an online meeting you have run as a ‘Welcome’ type meeting at the start of your subject.
 * Computer Webcams - You can create a direct to camera recording utilising the webcam and microphone on your desktop/laptop (PC or mac) and there are numerous options for making this available e.g. storing and streaming in YouTube as a private channel and embedding in your Interact2 homepage or uploading the file into Interact2 as well (not recommended as students will incur greater download charges).
-* Mobile technologies such as ipads and smartphones can provide you with a quick and easy way to capture footage ‘in the real world.’
+* Mobile technologies such as iPads and smartphones can provide you with a quick and easy way to capture footage ‘in the real world.’
 Be aware that these files can quickly become large in size and emailing as a means of moving files can quickly degrade the quality, rendering them unusable.
 The best way to move these files is through a cloud storage solution such as Google Drive or Dropbox.

 ### Additional Resources

 <div class="apa-ref" markdown="1">

 Borup, J., West, R. E., & Graham, C. R. (2012).
-Improving online social presence through asynchronous video. *The Internet and Higher Education*,*15*(3), 195-203.
+Improving online social presence through asynchronous video. *The Internet and Higher Education, 15*(3), 195-203.

 Faculty of Science CSU.
 (2017, March 22). _How to make a video for your subject site and using YouTube to edit_.
 Retrieved from [https://youtu.be/cAnAFdTCF8Y](https://youtu.be/cAnAFdTCF8Y)